Yandex Cloud

 • Creating a read-only user

-• Using native Yandex Cloud interfaces, such as the management console, CLI, Terraform, or API .
+• Using the native Yandex Cloud interfaces, such as the management console, CLI, Terraform, or API .
 Select this method to create, update, and delete users and custom user settings using Yandex Managed Service for ClickHouse® features.

 Warning